All Episodes

 YouTube is the people.

-Where and where were the questions at Iraq?
+Where are the questions at Iraq?

-There are very few of these that have uh that have been posed so far, and it's it backs up what I've told you that this is uh something that's been way overblown in terms of the attitudes and the opinions of the American people.
+And it backs up what I've told you: that this is something that's been way overblown in terms of the attitudes and the opinions of the American people.

 Now, about this internet divide.

-There's always this is this is another one of these obligatory stories, the haves and have nots.
+There's always this is this is another one of these obligatory stories, the haves and have-nots.

 We've got a new innovation, and yet some Americans can't participate.